Cecilia Eggleston: Career

 She helped create Samaritan Education in Europe and chaired its board of trustees for several years.
 Eggleston participated in the Board of Ordained Ministry before becoming district coordinator for MCC churches in the United Kingdom, France, Germany, and Denmark.
 Her experience as chair aided her work on the Elders Task Force on Education.

 In 2003, Eggleston was elected to serve on the board of elders during a shift in the MCC's governance.
 She was ordained in 2004.
-In 2005, she became the moderator of the MCC, a role previously held by Troy Perry; she is the second female moderator and the first to come from outside the United States.
+In 2016, she became the moderator of the MCC; she is the second female moderator and the first to come from outside the United States.
 Eggleston retired from the Board of Elders in 2007 and became the full-time pastor of the MCC's Newcastle congregation.
 As part of the MCC's Strategic Review Team, Eggleston worked with the Board of Elders and Board of Administration to improve the MCC's denominational organization.
 As of 2025, Eggleston is the CEO and Chief of Staff of MCC worldwide.